xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | No |
 | Pre-amendment functionality retired? | No |

-This amendment fixes an off-by-one error that occurred in some corner cases when determining which `NFTokenPage` a `NFToken` object belongs on.
-It also adjusts the constraints of `NFTokenPage` invariant checks, so that certain error cases fail with a suitable error code such as `tecNO_SUITABLE_TOKEN_PAGE` instead of failing with a `tecINVARIANT_FAILED` error code.
+This amendment fixes an off-by-one error that occurred in some corner cases when determining which <span class="code-snippet">NFTokenPage</span> a <span class="code-snippet">NFToken</span> object belongs on.
+It also adjusts the constraints of <span class="code-snippet">NFTokenPage</span> invariant checks, so that certain error cases fail with a suitable error code such as <span class="code-snippet">tecNO_SUITABLE_TOKEN_PAGE</span> instead of failing with a <span class="code-snippet">tecINVARIANT_FAILED</span> error code.

 This amendment has no effect unless the [NonFungibleTokensV1][] amendment is enabled.
 This amendment is obsolete because its effects are included as part of [NonFungibleTokensV1_1][].